ropensci/EDIutils/README.md

 ### Evaluate and Upload Data

-The EDI repository has a “staging” environment (a sandbox test space) to use before officially publishing in “production”.
+*The EDI repository has a “staging” environment to test the upload and rendering of new data packages before officially publishing in “production”.*

-#### Prerequisites

-##### Create EML

-Evaluation and upload to the EDI repository requires data entities are described with EML metadata.
-There are many tools for creating EML, EDI supports two: [EMLassemblyline]() for programmatic workflows and [ezEML]() for a web form wizard.

-##### Authenticate

 Authentication is required by functions involving data evaluation and upload.
+Submit account requests to
-Get an account from <support@environmentaldatainitiative.org>.
+<support@environmentaldatainitiative.org>.

 ``` r
 # Authenticate